 - Goldilocks (70 Virginis b) - Text by Steve Bowers

-Warm Jovian, named during the Information age.
-It was wrongly as it turned out, as the moons of this world are all too warm for easy terraformation.
+Warm jovian, named during the Information age.
+It was wrongly as it turned out, as the moons of this world are all too hot for easy terraformation.

 - Goldilocks ISO - Text by Anders Sandberg

-The SZ Crater VII ISO "Goldilocks".
+The SZ Crateris A VII ISO "Goldilocks".
 The ISO is 150 kilometres across and consists of tangles of fullerite threads with superconductor cores and irregular diamondoid computational nodes.